publicsamples/Akai-S612-Modular/README.md

 The SFZ format is supported by a wide variety of synths and samplers as such, specific loading instructions are not provided.
 See here for a [list of compatible instruments.](https://sfzformat.com/software/players/)

+**Falcon**

+1. Move the folder "Audio" into "Akai-S612-Modular"
+2. Load a patch

 # Support this project

 [Report issues](/issues) - [Buy a Sample Library](https://gumroad.com/modularsamples) - [Become a Patreon](https://www.patreon.com/modularsamples) - [Add new patches & Formats](/pulls)